 Computer imaging technology enables the cosmetic dentist to show pictures of the mouth to the patients to depict the before and what the teeth will look like after the procedure is done and all this will be done in advance of the work actually being carried out.

-The cosmetic dentist will show the patient photographs of the area of that mouth that is to be repaired and then use graphic imaging software to correct the flaw on screen of the computer.
+The cosmetic dentist will show the patient photographs of the area of that mouth that is to be repaired and then use graphics imaging software to correct the flaw on the screen of the computer.

 After all, seeing is believing and getting the chance to view the modified image on the screen will assist a patient in deciding whether or not the procedure is the right thing for them.